 Women love these!
 These are nice and soft beige bra cups that are sewn directly on the inside of your dress for great shape and are also very comfortable.

+Love these!
 Remember when people wore corsets in the old fashion days?
 I sell bustier bras that are the modern take on the old style corsets.
 The really lift the girls up and also define the waist.
-These are great with strapless dresses, and often I suggest having this bra sewn into your dress so it REALLY holds itself in place.
+These are really great with strapless dresses, and often I even suggest having this bra sewn into your dress so it REALLY holds itself in place.
+You will never have to ‘pull up’ your dress throughout the night!
+Great posture is an added bonus!

 The body circumference at the fullest level of your bust.

 A hem is the activity of shortening the length of your dress.
 For most floor-length dresses, I hem so the dress just sweeps the floor.
 However, I will go shorter if you aspire more ease of movement.
-I will need you to bring your shoes to every fitting shoes so I can pin the dress properly.
+Keep in mind I will need you in your correct shoes to pin the dress properly so I suggest you bring them to every fitting appointment

 The hipline is the body circumference at the fullest level of your hips.